 This stuff is like heaven, you guys.
 I love ganache, but this frosting takes creamy chocolate to a whole new level.
 I made a few batches of Chocolate Cupcakes this week and after spreading this frosting on most of them, my willpower was gone.

 This Chocolate Ganache Frosting wins out over EVERY SINGLE other frosting on the planet for me.
 Yum yum YUM.

 HOW TO MAKE CHOCOLATE GANACHE FROSTING

 Whisk the chocolate and cream until the mixture is creamy, free of lumps and deep brown in color.
-Place the bowl in the refrigerator for 30 minutes, whisk until creamy and spread onto cooled baked goods.
+Place the bowl of melted chocolate in the refrigerator for 30 minutes, whisk until creamy and spread onto cooled baked goods.

-If you don't have baking chocolate on hand, replace it with 2 cups of good quality semi-sweet chocolate chips and skip the bittersweet chocolate.
+- If you don’t have baking chocolate on hand, replace it with 2 cups of good quality semi-sweet or milk chocolate chips and skip the bittersweet chocolate.

 HOW LONG DOES GANACHE LAST